What is the Discounted Payback Period?

 Discounted payback period refers to the time period required to recover its initial cash outlay and it is calculated by discounting the cash flows that are to be generated in future and then totaling the present value of future cash flows where discounting is done by the weighted average cost of capital or internal rate of return.

 Discounted Payback Period Formula

-In discounted payback period formula, there are two parts.
+In this formula, there are two parts.

-- The next part is the division between cumulative cash flow in year before recovery and discounted cash flow in year after recovery.
-The purpose of this part is find out the proportion of how much is yet to be recovered.
+- The next part is the division between cumulative cash flow in the year before recovery and discounted cash flowDiscounted Cash FlowDiscounted cash flow analysis is a method of analyzing the present value of a company, investment, or cash flow by adjusting future cash flows to the time value of money.
+This analysis assesses the present fair value of assets, projects, or companies by taking into account many factors such as inflation, risk, and cost of capital, as well as analyzing the company's future performance. in the year after recovery.
+The purpose of this part is to find out the proportion of how much is yet to be recovered.

-Funny Inc. would like to invest $150,000 into a project as initial investment.
+Funny Inc. would like to invest $150,000 into a project as an initial investment.
 The firm expects to generate $70,000 in the first year, $60,000 in the second year, and $60,000 in the third year.
 The weighted average cost of capital is 10%.
 Find out the discounted payback period of Funny Inc.

 First, we will find out the present value of the cash flow.

 Please note the formula of present value – PV = FV / (1+i) ^n